20 Best Books to Read on a Plane: For Long and Short Trips

 The novel is a companion travel piece mixed with some fun facts.
 I really enjoyed Bryson’s humorous anecdotes along the way.

-Even before reading this, Australia was at the top of my travel wish list (and not just because my boyfriend is from there).
+Even before reading this, Australia was at the top of my travel wish list, but now its at the very top!

 “A wanderlust-whetting cabinet of curiosities on paper.”— New York Times